-Sometimes we need to communicate difficult information or that might seem boring at first, but if we put it inside an inphographic we can make it more appealing.
-By the use of graphics, icons or even illustrations we can present the information in a clear way, making reading way easier to understand and retain.
-So today, we are going to learn how to create a numeric inphographic which we will use to get a clear vision of a theme.
+Sometimes we need to communicate difficult information or that might seem boring at first, but if we put it inside an infoographic we can make it more appealing.
+By using graphics, icons or even illustrations we can present the information in a clear way, making reading much easier to understand and retain.
+So today, we're going to learn how to create a numeric infographic which we'll use to get a clear vision of a theme.
 So let’s get started!

 1. Preparing the new document

-The first step is to create a new document (File>New) with the following parameters.
+The first step is to create a new document (File>New) with the following values:

 - Dimensions: 800x600px